DCC-UAB/XNAPproject-grup07/QUESTIONS.md

 ### Planning
 - Mosaics -> Mercè De la Torre
-- Unifying optimizers -> Marta Monsó
+- Unifying optimizers with data augmentation -> Marta Monsó
 - Selection of our final train -> Ariadna
 - Try deeper models not used, Resnet 18 and Resnet101 -> Daria
 - Applying wandb